jboga/CarRaceDashboard/README.rst

 Instructions
 ~~~~~~~~~~~~

 The application needs a MongoDB server (latest release 2.2.1) running at localhost on the default port (27017).
 To start the application locally, type the following line in the root directory of the application : ::

   sbt run

 The application is now available on http://localhost:9000

-Another way to test the application is to go to the public demo at http://carracedashboard.trustedpaas.lu
+Another way to test the application is to go to the public demo at http://carracedashboard.trustedpaas.lu.
+Don't forget to stop the race if you use the public link to test the application.

+**HAVE A GOOD RACE**